ispankzombiez/Sunflower-Land-Unoffical-Android-App/README.md

 # Sunflower Land Unofficial Android App

 An unofficial Android mobile app for [Sunflower Land](https://sunflower-land.com/) built with Capacitor and WalletConnect.
-This app provides a mobile-optimized WebView experience with integrated Web3 wallet connectivity.
+This app provides a mobile-optimized WebView experience with integrated Web3 wallet connectivity and native Android push-notifications.

 ## 🚀 Features